 Thankfully, there are a few things that can be done to help minimize chlorine exposure:

 - Avoid chlorinated pools whenever possible.
 In many places there are options that use salt filters (though these still contain chlorine but in smaller amounts) or UV filters.
 There are often great places to swim outdoors in some places.
 Obviously, not swimming in water sources that use chlorine is an easy way to reduce exposure.
 Thankfully, our local indoor pool uses salt and UV filters and no chlorine.

-- Use Vitamin C: Check out this great article and the attached lectures for a great background on how Vitamin C helps neutralize chlorine and undo the damage of chlorine exposure.
+- Use Vitamin C: Check out this great article and the attached lectures for a great background on how vitamin C helps neutralize chlorine and undo the damage of chlorine exposure.
 Turns out taking vitamin C (ascorbic acid) internally and making some type of solution to rub on the skin can reduce a lot of exposure.
-Turns out they even make Vitamin C shower filters that are pretty inexpensive and which dechlorinate shower water.
+Turns out they even make vitamin C shower filters that are pretty inexpensive and which dechlorinate shower water.
 Since vitamin C is often used in anti-aging serums, this is a win-win solution!